the-shoaib2/SYNAPSE/extensions/vscode/e2e/README.md

 - If you update the e2e test code and/or config.yaml/json, you can run `npm run e2e:quick`
 - If you update the extension code, you can run `npm run e2e:recompile`
-- If you update the gui code, you can run `npm run e2e:rebuild-gui`
+- If you update the ui code, you can run `npm run e2e:rebuild-ui`

 ## Writing tests